 Covering an area of 4.38 km2, the Expo 2020 site is located in the Dubai South district.
 It is close to Al Maktoum International Airport and within easy reach of Dubai International Airport, Abu Dhabi International Airport and Dubai and Abu Dhabi Cruise Terminals.

-The Dutch pavilion will be located in Expo 2020’s Sustainability Thematic District, plot C-99.
+The Netherlands pavilion will be located in Expo 2020’s Sustainability Thematic District, plot C-99.

 Day visitors and business visitors from all over the world are welcome at Expo 2020.

-The organisation is expecting up to 25 million visits to the Expo 2020 site.
+The organisation is expecting millions of visits to the Expo 2020 site.
 Dubai’s international hub function, its geographically central location, and the fact that many large trade fairs are organised in the Gulf region throughout the year are expected to contribute to high visitor numbers.

 For multiple reasons:

 We view the Dutch participation as a regional project in a global context in which we want to partner with other countries to share our knowledge, expertise and solutions.
 Why?
 Countries in the region are large-scale consumers of water and energy, and import most of their food.
 The rest of the world also faces major challenges with regard to the sustainable use of water, food and energy.
 Of the 17 SDGs, 11 relate to these three themes.
 The Gulf states are increasingly aware that things have to change, and have high ambitions in this regard.
 To achieve these ambitions they need a lot of knowledge and experience.
 Dutch companies, knowledge institutions and civil society organisations have a great deal of experience and know-how in these areas and can play a major role in meeting these challenges.
 That’s why all of our stakeholders in the region, including our embassies and consulates, are involved.
 Specifically for the Gulf, we have opted for a regional calendar of activities that will culminate in our participation at Expo 2020.